Core Concepts

 Used for string content like prompts and generated text.

-- Found on: Prompt, LLM Generate, Generate Image (input), Generate Video (input)
+- Found on: Prompt (input and output), LLM Generate (input and output), Generate Image (input), Generate Video (input), Generate 3D (input)

 - Accepts: Any text string